 Other groups joining the AMA in submitting the brief are the American College of Obstetricians and Gynecologists, Society for Maternal-Fetal Medicine, American Academy of Pediatrics, American Medical Women’s Association, American Academy of Family Physicians, National Medical Association, National Hispanic Medical Association, and Infectious Diseases Society of America.

-The coalition warns that gutting the ACA’s preventive care requirements will lead many of their patients, including many of the most vulnerable Americans, to turn down necessary services because of the very financial barriers the ACA seeks to remove.
+The coalition warns that gutting the ACA’s preventive care requirements will lead many of their patients, including many with critical medical needs, to turn down necessary services because of the very financial barriers the ACA seeks to remove.
 The brief also cites studies showing that the ACA reduced racial disparities in the utilization of the required services, and that “those who experience the greatest financial barriers to care appear to benefit the most from cost-sharing elimination.”
 Studies have found that the ACA’s enactment increased the rate of cancer screenings, increased the use of general wellness services, and improved utilization and health outcomes among populations that have been subjected to discrimination.

 Because of the ACA, approximately 76 million individuals gained access to preventive care without cost-sharing and approximately 233 million individuals are currently enrolled in health plans that must cover preventive services without cost-sharing.